FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 As always, make sure you document contributions and ideas from others explicitly in your writeup.

-My friend MArtin that is in idd suggested for me to switch the time of the hourglass to instead of 24 hours, do 1 minuite or 1 hour.
+My friend Martin whom is in idd suggested for me to switch the time of the hourglass to instead of 24 hours, do 1 minuite or 1 hour.
 I did not decide to go with this design.

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.